syncfusion-content/ej2-charts-docs/ej2-javascript/chart/chart-print.md

 ## Exporting charts into multiple page

-You can export the multiple charts in multiple page by passing the multiple chart objects in the export method of chart.
+You can export charts from the web page onto multiple pages within a PDF document.

 {% if page.publishingplatform == "typescript" %}